Media coverage of the Iraq War

-The 2003 invasion of Iraq involved unprecedented U.S. media coverage, especially cable news networks.
+The 2003 invasion of Iraq had unprecedented US media coverage, especially cable news networks.
+US media was largely uncritical of the war, with many viewers falsely believing that Saddam Hussein and Iraq were involved with the 9/11 attacks.
+British media was more cautious in its coverage.
+The Qatari Al-Jazeera network was heavily critical of the war.

-U.S. mainstream media coverage
+US mainstream media coverage

 The most popular cable network in the United States for news on the war was Fox News, and had begun influencing other media outlets' coverage.
-Fox News is owned by Rupert Murdoch, a strong supporter of the war.
+At the time, Fox News was owned by Rupert Murdoch, a strong supporter of the war.
 On-screen during all live war coverage by Fox News was a waving flag animation in the upper left corner and the headline "Operation Iraqi Freedom" along the bottom.
-The network has shown the American flag animation in the upper-left corner since the September 11, 2001 terrorist attacks.
+The network has shown the American flag animation in the upper-left corner since the September 11 attacks.
 A study conducted in 2003 by Fairness & Accuracy in Reporting (FAIR) tracking the frequencies of pro-war and antiwar commentators on the major networks found that pro-war views were overwhelmingly more frequent.
 The FAIR study found that the two networks notably least likely to present critical commentary were Fox and CBS.

 Anti-war celebrities appearing frequently on news networks included actors Janeane Garofalo, Tim Robbins, Mike Farrell, Rob Reiner, Martin Sheen, Susan Sarandon and director Michael Moore.
-In a widely publicized story, the country music band Dixie Chicks ignited boycotts and record burnings in the U.S. for their negative remarks about President Bush in a concert in London.
+In a widely publicized story, the country music band Dixie Chicks ignited boycotts and record burnings in the US for their negative remarks about President Bush in a concert in London.

 MSNBC also brought the American flag back on screen and regularly ran a tribute called "America's Bravest" which showed photographs sent by family members of troops deployed in Iraq.
 MSNBC also fired liberal Phil Donahue, a critic of Bush's Iraq policy, a month before the invasion began and replaced his show with an expanded Countdown: Iraq, initially hosted by Lester Holt.
 Shortly after Donahue's firing, MSNBC hired Michael Savage, a controversial conservative radio talk show host for a Saturday afternoon show.
-Although Donahue's show had lower ratings than several shows on other networks, and most reports on its cancellation blamed poor ratings, it was the highest-rated program on MSNBC's struggling primetime lineup at the time of its cancellation.
+Although Donahue's show had lower ratings than several shows on other networks, and most reports on its cancellation blamed poor ratings, it was the highest-rated program on MSNBC's struggling prime time lineup at the time of its cancellation.
 In September 2002, Donahue's show averaged 365,000 viewers, compared to rival Connie Chung's 686,000 on CNN and Bill O'Reilly's 2 million on Fox News, according to Nielsen Media Research.